 The American Diabetes Association reports that diabetes is the seventh-leading cause of death in the United States.
-Over 23 million Americans have the condition, and it remains the country’s most common cause for kidney failure, blindness, and non-traumatic amputations.
+Over 23 million Americans have the condition, and it remains the country’s most common cause of kidney failure, blindness, and non-traumatic amputations.
 Obesity, genetics, and pregnancy are all known causes of diabetes that can often be managed with appropriate diet, exercise, and medical monitoring.
 Unfortunately, when a healthcare provider fails to properly diagnose, treat, or educate a diabetic patient, the patient’s declining health can trigger many related medical problems.
 If this occurs, the healthcare provider’s negligence may be grounds for pursuing a medical malpractice claim.

 What is Diabetes?